 After you've measured out your flour, it's time to mix it with yeast.
 Stir the mixture with a wooden spoon to evenly distribute the yeast into the flour.
 Look for the expiration date on the yeast package to make sure the yeast is fresh (expired yeast could prevent bread from rising).

 Check the temperature of the liquid with an instant-read thermometer.
-If it is too hot, the yeast will die and your bread won't rise.
+The liquid should be between 105 degrees F and 115 degrees F. If it is too hot, the yeast will die and your bread won't rise.
 If it is too cold, the yeast won't activate and your bread won't rise.

 Add warm water and melted butter to the flour mixture all at once.
 Beat with an electric mixer on low to medium speed (you can do this by hand as well).
 Scrape the side of the bowl to make sure all of the flour and yeast are moistened.